lakejs/lake-docs/reference/index.md

 ### requestAction

-Defines the request URL for uploading image.
+Defines a URL where the file will be uploaded.

 * Type: `URL`